-With streamers like Ninja pulling in over 40,000 viewers every day, it's no surprise that more people want to know how to start streaming on Twitch.
-But it's not all about recognition and big bucks.
-Sharing the experience of playing games with a friendly audience is a great way to socialize, even if you're tucked away in the darkest corner of the house.
+With big streamers pulling in tens of thousands of viewers every day, it's no surprise that more people want to know how to start streaming on Twitch.
+But it's not all about fame and fortune.
+Sharing the experience of playing games with a friendly audience is a great way to socialize and make friends, even if you're tucked away in the darkest corner of the house.

 Problem is, the innocent idea of starting a Twitch stream isn't easy to take to fruition, especially if you're not the most tech-savvy person around.
 But don't worry, starting a Twitch stream is easier than ever, and we can break down exactly how to get started and offer some tips for building and maintaining an audience.

 Get some streaming software